JoeTrubenstein/n2-gokaku/src/content/grammar/dokoroka-どころか.md

 「助ける<span class="text-skin-accent">どころか</span>、お前が足手まといだ。」
 “Tasukeru <span class="text-skin-accent">dokoroka</span>, omae ga ashidematoi da.”
 *(“You’re not helping, <span class="text-skin-accent">on the contrary</span>, you’re just getting in the way.”)*

 ---

-## Usage Notes

-- Emphasizes a contrast where the expected positive is actually negative, or vice versa.
-- Often used to correct or contradict an assumption strongly.
-- Common in spoken, written, and dramatic contexts to add emphasis.

----